integreat-io/integreat/README.md

 - `status`: The status of the action.
 Will be `ok` when everything went well, see [list of status codes](#status-codes) below for more.
-- `data`: Any data returned from the service, usually modified by mutation pipelines from your service and endpoint configuration, to an object or array of [typed data](#typed-data).
-However, this is controlled by your service mutations, so it's all in your hands.
+- `data`: Any data returned from the service, after being modified by the mutation pipelines from your service and endpoint configuration.
+It will be cast to [typed data](#typed-data) through the schema specified by the payload `type`, if it is set to a single type and the endpoint `allowRawResponse` is not set to `true`.
 - `error`: All error statuses (i.e. not `ok` or `queued`) will return an error message, some may include error messages from the service.
 - `warning`: When the action was successful, but there still was something you